 - Season and Cook the Steak: Season the steak well with salt and freshly ground black pepper.
 Heat oil in a large skillet (cast iron skillet is good, but regular is fine, too).
 Saute the steak for 1-2 minutes per side.
 To avoid crowding the pan, you may have to work in batches.
 Remove the steak to a plate and set aside.

-- Season and Cook the Vegetables: Drain off any liquid from the pan, and then carefully wipe it clean with paper towels.
-Heat the remaining oil, and add the vegetables, garlic, and Italian Seasoning.
-Cook for 4 minutes or so, until the veggies are soft.
+- Season and Cook the Vegetables: Drain off any liquid from the pan; heat the remaining oil, and add the vegetables, garlic, and Italian Seasoning.
+Cook until the veggies are soft.

-- Return Steak to Pan and Top with Cheese: Add the cooked steak back to the pan and continue cooking 1 minute to heat through.
+- Return Steak to Pan and Top with Cheese: Add the cooked steak back to the pan and continue cooking for a minute to heat through.
 Taste for salt, and then place sliced Provolone on top of the mixture.
 Allow the cheese to melt.
-If you used an ovenproof skillet, you can slide the skillet under the broiler (set on high) for a minute or two to melt the cheese and get it golden brown.

 - Garnish and Serve: Sprinkle the chopped parsley and green onions over the dish.
 Enjoy!